COLUMN-Disease X and rethinking the future of cities: Kemp | Law-Order

 "Each microbial challenge has been followed by a period of frenetic activity at every level, internationally and nationally, but has concluded with a lapse into forgetfulness," said historian Frank Snowden.
 RETHINKING MEGACITIES

-The coronavirus has revealed a set of vulnerabilities around urbanization, overcrowding, poverty, uneven healthcare services, public transportation, and aviation, that demands a deeper rethink.
+The coronavirus has revealed a set of vulnerabilities around urbanisation, overcrowding, poverty, uneven healthcare services, public transportation and aviation, that demands a deeper rethink.
 Coronavirus should serve as a warning.
 Future epidemics, including Disease X, could be even more transmissible and/or lethal.

-POLICY TRADEOFFS Megacities and other primary cities have been the most economically successful areas of modern economies and a huge driving force for prosperity, with some, albeit limited, spillovers to neighboring regions.
+POLICY TRADEOFFS Megacities and other primary cities have been the most economically successful areas of modern economies and a huge driving force for prosperity, with some, albeit limited, spillovers to neighbouring regions.

 Cities have significantly higher output per head, higher incomes, generate a disproportionate share of technological innovation, and are more energy efficient than less-urban and rural areas.
 In 2017, London's economic output per head was 77% above the national average and more than double most other regions of Britain, an analysis of data from the U.K. Office for National Statistics showed.